-For years now, I've documented AI in drug discovery startups and pharma's use of AI in drug discovery.
+For years now, I've documented AI in drug discovery startups, pharma's use of AI in drug discovery, and drugs in the AI in drug discovery pipeline.
 When I started, you could read those posts in a few minutes.
 So it was easy to stay up to date.
 Now they're each epic.
 So it's harder to find signals in the noise.
 To help, I created this post.
 My goal here is to highlight key trends and statistics related to AI in drug discovery.
 Like my other posts, it will help if this one is interactive.
 So if you have ideas for trends and statistics you would like to see analyzed, please post them in the comments.
 Now on to the data!

 Startup formation may be slowing

 Data I've gathered suggests that AI drug discovery startup formation has peaked.
-It's possible this will change as I become aware of newer startups not yet in my database.
-But my qualitative sense of the market aligns with this quantitative analysis.
+It's possible this will change as I become aware of newer startups not in my database.
+But my qualitative sense of the market aligns with the quantitative data.
 We may have hit peak startup.

 Most startups focus on new or repurposed molecular entities

-Investment continues to increase, but the pace is slowing
+Investment in startups continues to increase, but the pace is slowing

 Funding has increased every year since 2016.
 And there were huge increases year-over-year in 2017 and 2018.
 But the pace of growth appears to be slowing as the market matures.